Top pickups thrive, including C.J. Anderson and Robby Anderson

 Christian McCaffrey, RB, Carolina Panthers: For the seventh time in his past eight games, McCaffrey scored at least 25 PPR fantasy points, with his 29.8 points leading all running backs from the 1 p.m.
 ET games.
 That gave McCaffrey a league-leading -- among all players -- 247.8 points during that eight-game span, with Ezekiel Elliot (202.7 points) a distant second on that list.
 McCaffrey has been carrying his fantasy teams throughout the second half, appearing on playoff rosters in 59.8 percent of ESPN 10-team standard leagues and 35.4 percent of finalists' rosters in those same formats.
 It was a great sign to see him maintain this level of success with the past week's news that Taylor Heinicke would be the Panthers' starting quarterback in Cam Newton's (shoulder) absence.

-Zach Ertz, TE, Philadelphia Eagles: His 35.0 PPR fantasy points gave him a second game out of his past seven with at least that many and pushed his season total to 275.8 points, at least temporarily -- remember that Travis Kelce plays on Sunday Night Football and needs only 2.8 points to recapture the spot he claimed entering Week 15 -- giving him the position lead.
+Zach Ertz, TE, Philadelphia Eagles: His 35.0 PPR fantasy points gave him a second game out of his past seven with at least that many and pushed his season total to 275.8 points, giving him a temporarily lead at the position over Travis Kelce that Kelce reclaimed with his own 10.4 points on Sunday Night Football.
 What's more, Ertz's Eagles rallied to win on a walk-off field goal, keeping their Week 17 game relevant and assuring that he'll be one of the best fantasy players at his position in that game as well.
 Through 15 team games of any season in history, only two tight ends scored more than Ertz's 275.8: Rob Gronkowski (300.1 in 2011) and Jimmy Graham (285.4 in 2013).

 Kyle Rudolph, TE, Minnesota Vikings: Where has this been all season?
 Rudolph's 33.2 PPR fantasy points not only represented a season best for him but also set a new career high, exceeding the 28.7 points he scored in 2016 Week 17.
 Remarkably, he was started in 40.7 percent of ESPN leagues in Week 16, despite his having scored fewer than 10 points in nine of his previous 10 games entering the week.
 That perhaps illustrates the number of injuries and disappointing performances seen across the position this season.